idevpawan/breeqa/SUPABASE_SETUP.md

 # Supabase Authentication Setup

-This project uses Supabase for authentication with GitHub and Google OAuth providers.
+This project uses Supabase for authentication with GitHub and Google OAuth providers, as well as email and password authentication.

 ## Setup Instructions